TROVE

 They browse

-Friend opens the link.
+Friend opens the link in any browser.
 Browses, previews, downloads.
 Done.

 Why it matters